 I believe that every student is unique and a tailored approach to his or her learning style is vital to their success.
 I strive to identify both the needs and the strengths of each student, and adapt an educational program accordingly.

-University of Michigan Ann Arbor - BS, Neuroscience
+Undergraduate Degree: University of Michigan-Ann Arbor - Bachelor of Science, Neuroscience

 ACT English: 33

 ACT Reading: 33

 GRE Verbal: 161